Skip to main content Skip to footer

 Asbestos in your home

 Most of our homes built before the year 2000 contain some asbestos, often in ceilings and floor tiles.
-This does not usually present a health risk unless it is disturbed (e.g. by drilling) or damaged (for example by fire or water damage).
+Asbestos does not usually present a health risk unless it is disturbed (e.g. by drilling) or damaged (for example by fire or water damage).

-When you move into your home, if it contains asbestos, we will give you a copy of the asbestos information that we hold.
-If you notice that you have disturbed or damaged the asbestos, please don’t be too worried.
-It is highly unlikely that the amount and type of asbestos known to be in our properties would damage your health.
-However, please report it to us and we will assess the risk level and may undertake further checks to make sure that your home is safe.
+If you notice that you have disturbed or damaged any asbestos in your home, please report it to us and we will assess the risk level and may undertake further checks to make sure that your home is safe.

 If planned improvement works or major repairs are needed in your home, a more in-depth asbestos survey might be required.
 Our contractors will take small samples from your walls, ceilings or floors, which will be tested in a laboratory for asbestos.
 We will contact you to arrange this.